SamMartin92/j-macaleese-dyslexia-service/TESTING.md

 ### Booking forms
 - There are some mechanisms within the booking forms to prevent faulty bookings from entering the system.
-- As seen in the user stories above, the booking forms will not allow double bookings and a message will be diplayed to the user if they attempt this.
-This is confgured in views.py.
+- As seen in the user stories above, the booking forms will not allow double bookings and a message will be displayed to the user if they attempt this.
+This is configured in views.py.
 - Similarly, bookings must be made 1 day in advance to prevent bookings with dates in the past being made.
-A similar message will display for the user if they try submit a past date through the form.
+A similar message will display for the user if they try to submit a past date through the form.
 This was tested by submitting a date in the past into the form.

 ![past date](documentation/readme/testing/past-date.jpg) ![past date message](documentation/readme/testing/user-stories/past-date-message.jpg)

 - The booking forms will also not accept empty or invalid dates.
-If these are entered, the booking form will not save and a message will display in a modal advising the user to select a date.
+If these are entered, the booking form will not save, and a message will display in a modal advising the user to select a date.
 They cannot dismiss this modal without clicking the 'OK' button.
-- This is handled with the following custom javascript.
-The full functions wihtin the eventListener can be seen in script.js.
+- This is handled with the following custom JavaScript.
+The full functions within the eventListener can be seen in script.js.

 ``if (bookingSubmit != null) {
     bookingSubmit.addEventListener("click", () => {